metayeti/mINI/README.md

 ### Writing to a file

-To write back to a file we previously read, while preserving spacings, comments, blank lines and other data:
+To write back to a file we previously read while preserving spacings, comments, blank lines and other data:
 ```C++
 // pretty parameter is optional. if set to true, spacings will be added around values and keys and
 // blank lines will be added between sections